JetBrains-Research/code-summarization-dataset/README.md

 #### History processing

-Repositories analysis based on git-history, analyzer:
+Repositories analysis based on git-history if `"HISTORY_MODE": true`, analyzer:
 - loads commit history from default branch of repository
 - moves from the oldest (first) commit to the newest (last)
 - for every consecutive pair of commits gets the diff list of files `git diff --name-only SHA1 SHA2`